Tesla Megapack: History

 On April 30, 2015, Tesla announced that it would sell standalone battery storage products to consumers and utilities.
 Tesla CEO Elon Musk stated that the company's battery storage products could be used to improve the reliability of intermittent renewable energy sources, such as solar and wind.

 Prior to the Megapack launch, Tesla used its 200 kilowatt-hour (kWh) Powerpack energy storage product to meet the needs of utilities with large-scale storage requirements such as at the Hornsdale Power Reserve.

 Design work began on the Megapack project at Giga Nevada at least as early as the first half of 2018.

 In July 2019, Megapack launched.
 It was described by Tesla as a utility-scale energy storage product, suitable for power stations and utilities.
 Tesla claimed that Megapacks would be compatible with Tesla power station monitoring and energy control software, Powerhub and Autobidder.
 The company stated that Megapack was designed to meet the needs of large-scale battery storage projects, as with the Powerpacks.

 Tesla acquired a former JCPenney distribution center in Lathrop, California, in 2021 and converted it into a battery plant called Megafactory, with a target capacity of 40 GWh/year when finished.
 Next-generation Megapacks use prismatic (rectangular) lithium iron phosphate (LFP) battery cells, for example in the 585 MWh Kapolei, Hawaii facility from 2024.
 Tesla's LFP cell suppliers include China's CATL and LG Energy Solution which has factories in South Korea and the US.

 Tesla's energy deployment added 3.9 GWh in the first quarter of 2023.
 The combined delivery of storage (Powerwall and Megapack) was 6.5 GWh in 2022, 14.7 GWh in 2023, and 31.4 GWh in 2024.

 In 2023, Tesla announced a new "Megafactory" in Shanghai to manufacture Megapacks, with the goal of producing about 10,000 packs per year, and the factory started low rate initial production in late 2024.

 Tesla builds a service facility at the 877 MWh Collie battery in Western Australia, to repair and remanufacture batteries in the state.

 On September 8 2025, the company announced a new product for late 2026, called "Megablock", which consists in up to 4 Megapacks version 3 connected with a transformer and a switchgear.
 Each Megapack 3 is 5 MWh (and 39 tonnes), so each Megablock is 20 MWh.
-They will be produced in Tesla new facility in Houston, Texas.
+They will be produced in Tesla new facility in Houston, Texas, using LG cells.